SeleneVamp/FileName-Changer/README.md

 As you can see above I've gone through and entered what it is i want changing and what i want it changing to.
 - For the first one i entered everything after "E0" and the change to is left blank as we want to get rid of it completely.
 - The second one entered a fullstop "." as wanting to be changed and change to is a space (just one space)
-- For the thrid one as all the "." have been removed that includes the one between the file name and the file name extention so that needs putting back.
-So its changed from a space (just one space as thats what we replaced "." with) then the file name extention E.g **" mkv"** and its changed to **".mkv"**
 - And lastly we wanted to add a bit of formating so we changed from **"Fist S01"** (as thats that it will look like by the time this change is made) and change it to **"Fist - S01"**

 ![image](https://github.com/SeleneVamp/Mass-File-Name-Changer/assets/139238196/08dec0f3-97e6-4511-a214-1fd17ef937e0)